MacSmithNZ/massageeden.co.nz/content/blog/2021-08-warmer-winter/index.md

     alt: Hot Stone.
 ---

 But there's still a chill in the air, and we know how demoralizing that can be.
-Here at Massage Me Day Spa, we're committed to helping you combat the Winter blues.
+Here at Massage Eden, we're committed to helping you combat the Winter blues.
 So this month we have one last Winter-themed promotion for the year.
 To warm you up, and keep you pushing forward for one more month.
 Introducing the 'Warmer Winter' package!

 **Warmer Winter Package – $219**